 Sounds a little frightening?
 Don’t let your pages slow down.
 From this article, you will learn a formula for how to pull off the WordPress speed optimization.

 Why your website may slow down

 There are a lot of resources to figure out why your website loads slow.
 One of them is PageSpeed Insights, where you can simply enter a web page URL and check what slows it down.
+Now your site should also correspond to the Core Web Vitals requirements to be in line with the latest optimization trends and get a higher position on Google.
 You need to find out the reasons for the low performance.
 Specialists highlight 5 main causes of unsatisfactory loading time.